South Africa Hearing Outreach Trip

 South Africa, located at the southern tip of the African continent, is a nation marked by its breathtaking landscapes, diverse wildlife, and a complex history.
 Known for its iconic landmarks like Table Mountain and Kruger National Park, South Africa offers a unique blend of safaris, vibrant cities, and coastal beauty.
 Major cities such as Cape Town and Johannesburg showcase a mix of modernity and rich cultural heritage.
 The country’s history, marked by the end of apartheid, is depicted in sites like Robben Island (Cape Town) and the Apartheid Museum (Johannesburg).
 South Africa’s cultural richness, stunning coastlines, and diverse ecosystems make it a compelling destination for travelers.

-The total price includes humanitarian trip expenses, supplies, most meals, transportation (not flights), and hotel stay on clinic days.
+The total price includes outreach trip expenses, supplies, most meals, transportation (not flights), and hotel stay on clinic days.

-With the help of our partners, Hearing the Call, and generous donors, we are able to make our humanitarian trips more affordable and accessible to our members, students, and volunteers.
+With the help of our partners, Hearing the Call, and generous donors, we are able to make our outreach trips more affordable and accessible to our members, students, and volunteers.

 $500 Deposit Required at Time of Application*